Eco-Friendly Gear Swaps to Reduce Your Environmental Impact

 The outside is a waterproof layer that comes in a wide variety of designs, some by female artists.
 A portion of the profits from select Kula designs goes to support artists and/or charitable organizations.
 And if none of the existing designs speak to you, you have the option to design your own.

 Add a double-snapping strap for open or taco-style attachment to a pack, and you’re looking at the most technical and luxurious version of reusable TP.
-(And if that isn’t enough, Kula Cloths are made in the USA, CPSIA certified, and PFA/PFOA-free.)
+(And if that isn’t enough, Kula Cloths are made in the USA, CPSIA certified, and PFAS/PFOA-free.)

 WHY SHOULD I PACK OUT TOILET PAPER (OR NOT USE IT)?